DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 Malta is a country that has always strongly resonated with Stefan.
-Just like Cyprus, it’s a small island country in the middle of the Mediterranean Sea, a former British colony, and always has a popular entry in every Eurovision Song Contest.
+Just like Cyprus, it's a small island country in the middle of the Mediterranean Sea, a former British colony, and always has a popular entry in every Eurovision Song Contest.
+Malta is also one of our top 10 most gay friendly countries in the world.

 Just like Cyprus, Malta is a small Mediterranean island country, with stunning beaches, making it a popular summer destination.
 There are plenty of lagoons, gorgeous islets and crystal clear waters to dive into.
-We can’t wait to visit Malta soon, but in the meantime, fellow travel blogger and local boy Ed Lansink from Valetta gave us his top 5 unique and unusual things to do in Malta in this awesome guest post.

 Biking in the Wied il-Ghasri valley